 Born in 1961 in Paris, Mr. Mantoux completed his organ studies with Gaston Litaize at the Conservatoire National de Région of Saint-Maur-des-Fossés.
 He later studied at the Conservatoire National Supérieur de Musique in Paris, where he won First Prizes in Harmony and Counterpoint.

-Besides his active concert schedule and teaching, Mr. Mantoux is regularly invited to conduct masterclasses and workshops as well as to serve as adjudicator for international organ competitions, including the Gottfried-Silbermann-Orgelwettbewerb Freiberg, Germany, the Concours d’Orgue de la Biarritz, France, the International Organ Competition Musashino, Tokyo, Japan, International Organ Competition in Nurnberg, Germany, the Miami International Organ Competition, Miami, FL and the International Organ Competition at Chartres.
-M. Mantoux is a member of the National Commission for Historical Organs of France, whose duties are to protect the numerous historic organs of France.
+Besides his active concert schedule and teaching, Mr. Mantoux is regularly invited to conduct masterclasses and workshops as well as to serve as adjudicator for international organ competitions, including the International Organ Competition at Chartres (France), the Gottfried-Silbermann-Orgelwettbewerb Freiberg (Germany), the International Organ Competition in Nurnberg (Germany), the International Organ Competition Tokyo-Musashino (Japan), the Miami International Organ Competition, (Miami, FL, United States), the International Organ Competition at Pistoia (Italy).
+He is a member of the National Commission for Historical Organs of France.
 He also leads organ tours in France for interested groups from the United States and other English-speaking countries.

 Christophe Mantoux has contributed articles to numerous organ journals, one in English to The American Organist (July 2008).
-He has recorded two CDs, one of which features the music of Guilain and Marchand, the other includes works of Jehan Alain recorded on the much celebrated Cavaillé-Coll organ in the Abbey Church of St. Ouen de Rouen (Motette 13651).
-This recording won the coveted “Grand Prix de l’Académie Charles Cros.”
-He recently recorded a disc of the music of Johann Sebastian Bach on the new organ built in the “Bach” style, by Dominque Thomas in Strasbourg, France which should be released shortly.
+He has recorded two CDs, one of which features the music of Guilain and Marchand, the other includes works of Jehan Alain recorded on the much celebrated Cavaillé-Coll organ in the Abbey Church of St. Ouen de Rouen (Motette 13651), which won the coveted “Grand Prix de l’Académie Charles Cros.”
+He recently recorded a disc of the music of Johann Sebastian Bach on the new organ built in the “Bach” style, by Dominque Thomas in Strasbourg, France, which should be released shortly.

 M. Mantoux is represented in the United States by Penny Lorenz, Artist Management.
 His next tour to the US will take place late 2015 or early 2016.
 For information and available dates please contact Penny Lorenz.